artdevgame/budgie/README.md

 | DATABASE_URL     | Location of the MySQL database on PlanetScale |
 | GOOGLE_CLIENT_ID | OIDC key to use Google social login           |
 | SENTRY_DSN       | Location of the error/performance logs        |

+### 🔌 Running locally

+#### Prerequisites

+1. Create a database at [PlanetScale](https://planetscale.com) - use [schema.mysql](./schema.mysql)
+2. Create a redis cache at [Upstash](https://upstash.com)
+3. Create a new OAuth client with [Google](https://console.cloud.google.com/apis/credentials/oauthclient)
+4. Create an account with [Sentry](https://sentry.io)
+5. Assign the relevant [environment variables](#env) based on the above

+#### Spinning up

+1. Install dependencies with `npm install`
+2. Run the database with `npm run db:start`
+3. In another shell, run `npm start` - the first time you do this it will take some time as it sets up the various bits of infrastructure.
+4. In another shell, run `npm run web` - this will run the website at http://localhost:3000/

+### Design system component library

+1. Install dependencies with `npm install`
+2. Run `npm run storybook` - Visit http://localhost:6006/ in the browser

 ## 🌐 Domain setup